Harnessing S-Duality in $\mathcal{N}=4$ SYM & Supergravity as $SL(2,\mathbb{Z})$-Averaged Strings

 These results may also be interpreted in a more conservative context, that of statistical universality in AdS/CFT.\footnote{The discussion in this paragraph has been enriched by talks by and discussions with Tom Hartman.} Despite the fact that they are subleading topologies, wormhole amplitudes in semiclassical gravity can, in some low-dimensional examples, capture universal aspects of local operator content in chaotic quantum systems.
 The prototypical example is the linear ramp at late times in the spectral form factor \cite{Cotler:2016fpe,Saad:2018bqo,Cotler:2020ugk}, which signals high-energy level-spacing statistics of RMT.
 We view this as conceptually similar to the sense in which universal aspects of large $N$ CFT data are captured by certain leading topologies or geometries in gravity (a canonical example is the extended universality \cite{Hartman:2014oaa} of the Cardy formula for the asymptotic density of states in CFT$_2$ \cite{Cardy:1986ie}, which is the Bekenstein-Hawking entropy of the BTZ black hole \cite{Strominger:1997eq}).
 In this light, perhaps wormholes should be thought of as effective solutions valid within the low-energy gravitational EFT that nevertheless capture universal aspects of operator statistics in chaotic CFTs.
 (See e.g. proposals in \c{Belin:2020hea,Altland:2021rqn}.)
 In order to probe their presence, one needs to perform an operation that projects out the fine-grained details of the UV completion.
 In this paper we have seen that one such way to achieve that is to average over a U-duality group.

 Let us make a few further remarks before moving on.

 One might hope that a resolution of the factorization puzzle for supersymmetric observables could be attained solely at the level of the gravitational path integral of the low-energy effective theory, without the need to invoke UV-sensitive mechanisms for the cancellation of wormhole contributions.
 Such a mechanism was explicitly demonstrated directly in the bulk in \cite{Iliesiu:2021are} for supersymmetric indices, which are independent of couplings.
 It is not clear to us if our results have any implications for this mechanism for observables that depend on the coupling, such as the supersymmetric integrated correlator $\cG_N(\t)$.
 On the one hand, any observable that depends on the coupling will have nontrivial moments in the $\sl$ ensemble, with an average given at large $N$ by its value in supergravity.
 On the other, it is clear from its explicit expression (\ref{eq:spectralVariance}) that the variance is built from ingredients that, mapped to the bulk, encode more than just supergravity.
+More generally, it would be good to better understand the bulk degrees of freedom in averaged string theory dual to the $1/N$ corrections of averaged quantities in the $SL(2,\mathbb{Z})$ ensemble.

 The structure of the large $N$ expansion of non-trivial moments of CFT observables in the $\sl$ ensemble is somewhat evocative of the duality between Jackiw-Teitelboim gravity and a double-scaled random matrix integral (henceforth RMT) \cite{Saad:2019lba}.
 In $\cN =4$ SYM we have seen that there is a hierarchy of both perturbative and non-perturbative corrections to higher moments of CFT observables in the large $N$ limit, and that the variance is parametrically suppressed compared to the mean-squared.
 In the JT/RMT duality, the connected two-boundary path integral $\langle Z(\beta_1)Z(\beta_2)\rangle_{\rm conn}$ is similarly suppressed